QCD Axion Dark Matter in the Dark Dimension: Introduction

 which corresponds to the zero-temperature QCD axion mass

-Notably, eq.~(\ref{DD_f_a}) falls precisely within the classical QCD axion window.
-By employing the misalignment mechanism, it can be determined that the QCD axion within this range comprises a small fraction of the overall DM density, ranging from $\sim 10^{-3}$ to $10^{-2}$.
+Notably, eq.~\eqref{DD_f_a} falls precisely within the established range of the classical QCD axion window.
+By employing the misalignment mechanism, it can be determined that the QCD axion within this specific range comprises a small fraction of the overall DM density, ranging from $\sim 10^{-3}$ to $10^{-2}$.

-In this work, we investigate the issue of QCD axion DM within the dark dimension.
+In this work, we investigate the issue of QCD axion DM within the context of the dark dimension.
 We demonstrate that the QCD axion in the dark dimension can fully account for the abundance of DM, which is achieved through a straightforward two-axion mixing mechanism.
-The concept of axiverse, a Universe populated by a multitude of axions, including both QCD axions and ALPs, has been discussed extensively in the literature \cite{Arvanitaki:2009fg, Demirtas:2021gsq}.
+The concept of axiverse, a Universe populated by a multitude of axions, including both the QCD axion and a large number of ALPs, has been discussed extensively in the literature \cite{Arvanitaki:2009fg, Acharya:2010zx, Cicoli:2012sz, Demirtas:2018akl, Reig:2021ipa, Demirtas:2021gsq, Alexander:2024nvi}.
 Within this framework, it is plausible to consider the cosmological evolution of multiple axions in the early Universe.
-Here, we focus on the resonant conversion of ALP into QCD axion within the context of the dark dimension, a process that can take place prior to the critical temperature of the QCD phase transition.
-This phenomenon of two-axion mixing has been extensively studied over the past decade, and the resulting QCD axion DM abundance can be either suppressed or enhanced \cite{Hill:1988bu, Cyncynates:2023esj, Kitajima:2014xla, Daido:2015cba, Ho:2018qur, Li:2023xkn, Li:2023uvt, Li:2024okl, Murai:2024nsp}.
+Here, we focus on the resonant conversion of ALP into QCD axion in the dark dimension scenario, a process that can take place prior to the critical temperature of the QCD phase transition.
+This similar phenomenon of two-axion mixing has been extensively studied over the past decade, and the resulting QCD axion DM abundance can be either effectively suppressed or enhanced \cite{Hill:1988bu, Cyncynates:2023esj, Li:2024okl, Li:2024kdy, Kitajima:2014xla, Daido:2015cba, Ho:2018qur, Li:2023det, Li:2023xkn, Li:2023uvt, Murai:2024nsp}.
 Our findings indicate that, in a scenario where the ALP possesses a mass of approximately $m_A \sim 10^{-5} \, \rm eV$ and a decay constant of $f_A \sim 10^{11} \, \rm GeV$, the resulting QCD axion from the resonant conversion can indeed constitute the entirety of the cold DM abundance.
-Finally, we brief discuss the adiabatic condition in the axion resonant conversion.
+Lastly, we briefly discuss the adiabatic condition in axion resonant conversion and the possible origins of the ALP with a higher-scale decay constant.